lmhale99/iprPy/README.rst

    a.
 Using an Anaconda Python distribution is preferred as the scipy family
       of tools is heavily used.

    b.
-The package 'xmltodict'_ needs to be manually installed beforehand.
+The package `xmltodict`_ needs to be manually installed beforehand.
 This
       can easily be done with the terminal command::

     pip install xmltodict